0BananaBig0/from_gcc_to_cpp/ConversionAndCasting.md

   auto& val1_name = std::any_cast<Type1&>(var_name); // better than the next statement, will be optimized.
   // auto& val1_name = std::any_cast<Type1&>(var_name);
   auto& val2_name = std::any_cast<Type2&>(var_name);
+   7) void pointer: It is a special type of pointer that can point to any data type but cannot be dereferenced directly without first casting it to another pointer type.
+It is commonly used in function arguments for functions that need to handle different types of data.
+Functions like malloc and calloc return void pointer which must be cast to the appropriate type.